-Over the last four years, residents in Charlotte County have witnessed remarkable change.
+Over the last several years, residents in Charlotte County have witnessed remarkable change.
 There is a new collaborative movement among human service providers, non-profits, government, faith-based, and community activists who have come together to support new ideas for solving the human condition of homelessness.

 A new era in innovative programs and services to assist those recovering from the economic recession and targeting families and individuals who are looking for a way out of homelessness.
 Charlotte County is a community committed to permanent change, leading homeless and extremely low-income households back to sustainability.